 The primary goal of the Hirslanden Private Hospital Group is to generate patient benefits.
 In order to achieve this goal and consistently increase patient benefits, treatment quality and patient safety have to be guaranteed.
 Each year, Hirslanden analyses whether this takes place and to what extent as part of comprehensive quality measurements.

-Measuring the quality of medical care is an extensive and complex task that requires a great deal of commitment from all hospitals.
 When measuring quality, Hirslanden bases its results on clinical performance indicators that have been developed and improved over many years, together with national and international healthcare guidelines.
-By using the same surveys at each hospital, those with a similar range of services can be compared with one another and specific benchmarks can be derived from the results.
+By using the same surveys, both internal and external benchmarking can be carried out.

 Understanding the quality measurements